twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/bitwarden.md

     export BW_SESSION=$(bw login --sso && bw unlock --raw)  # You are not logged in and login with SSO or API key
     ```

+!!! tip "Bitwarden automatic unlock"

+    If you set the `bitwarden.unlock` configuration variable to `"auto"` in
+    your config file, chezmoi will automatically call `bw unlock` if the
+    `BW_SESSION` environment variable is not set.

 The structured data from `bw get` is available as the `bitwarden` template
 function in your config files, for example: